Table of Contents

 Initial Seller Feedback Request (for Both FBA & Non-FBA)

-Our experience with customers - as well as independent research - shows that the seller feedback solicitation is one of the most commonly sent emails.
+Our experience with customers and independent research show that seller feedback solicitation is one of the most commonly sent emails.
 You can send this email a day or two after you’ve delivered your product to a customer.
-However, note that this isn’t a delivery confirmation so it should not be framed as such.
-As a matter of fact, Amazon doesn’t allow its users to send any stand-alone confirmation of delivery emails to customers.
+However, note that this isn’t a delivery confirmation, so it should not be framed.
+Amazon doesn’t allow its users to send any stand-alone confirmation of delivery emails to customers.

 Another thing to remember: Although shipment status isn’t one of the reasons you’re dispatching this email, it’s okay to include delivery details here.
 You can also inquire from the buyer if the order met their expectations.
-Encourage the customer to also contact you whenever they have any concerns about the order.
-Actually, your willingness to open the right communication lines with your buyer at an early stage has the positive effect of nipping any negative feedback right in the bud.
-Lastly, as long as your customer is satisfied, you can request for positive feedback (including an easy-to-click link).
+Encourage the customer to contact you whenever they have any concerns about the order.
+Your willingness to open the right communication lines with your buyer at an early stage has the positive effect of nipping any negative feedback right in the bud.
+Lastly, you can request positive feedback as long as your customer is satisfied (including an easy-to-click link).

 Follow-Up Seller Feedback Requests